vvpaju/icarus_quest/README.md

-# icarus_quest
+# Icarus Stuff
-Icarus related stuff
+So far only an incomplete .json of the items of Icarus.